yanis26x/many-python-miniProjets/README.md

-# say-it
+# python-reminder
-lordi va dire ce que ta ecrit!

-## you need this:
+# you will need this....:
-pip install pyttsx3
+pip install notify-py

-seeyuh

-# UI soon ughhhhh
+I HATE MY LIFE

+## UI will maybe be added idk..